-Birthday cake is meant for that one special day a mama will never forget, but one little boy in Missouri certainly deserves the right to birthday cake twice a year—and mama Joni Reinkemeyer says she won't hesitate to grant those wishes.
+Birthday cake is meant for that one special day a mama will never forget, but these babies certainly deserve the right to birthday cake twice a year.

-"People have asked if he will have two birthdays," she tells The Sun of her son, Jackson, now (officially) 4 months old.
+"People have asked if he will have two birthdays," she tells The Sun of her son, Jackson.
 "Seeing that he was born twice, I think we can allow him two cakes."

-"Consideration for open-fetal surgery involves a detailed evaluation of both the baby and the mother to be sure that they meet the criteria for surgery and it is the right procedure for them," says Dr. Michael Bebbington, a maternal-fetal medicine specialist, at Barnes-Jewish Hospital.
-"The procedure that Jackson had has probably been done a few hundred times worldwide."
+For both mothers, the open-fetal surgery involved a lot of medical professionals and evaluations, as there is strict criteria for this procedure.
+According to Dr. Michael Bebbington, a maternal-fetal medicine specialist, at Barnes-Jewish Hospital where Reinkemeyer had her surgery, "the procedure that Jackson had has probably been done a few hundred times worldwide."

-Despite the risks of prematurity or death, Reinkemeyer and Skein decided it was the best hope for their son.
+Despite the risks of prematurity or death, Reinkemeyer and her boyfriend Chris Skein decided the rare operation was the best hope for their son.
 "After carefully thinking, Chris and I decided we had to take a chance," she recalls.
 "If it could help our baby live an easier life, we wanted to do it."

 The operation was scheduled for the end of the second trimester, when doctors hoped baby Jackson would be big enough to survive if he wasn't able to return to Reinkemeyer's womb.